-1.INTRODUCTION
+1. INTRODUCTION

-Entrepreneurship poses significant challenges, uncertainties and liabilities which can dissuade entrepreneurs from embarking upon entrepreneurial activities (Bergman and McMullen, 2022).
+Despite its disruptive Schumpeterian role in promoting job creation, innovation and economic growth (Baumol, 2010; Block et al, 2017), entrepreneurship poses significant challenges, uncertainties and liabilities which can dissuade entrepreneurs from embarking upon entrepreneurial activities (Bergman and McMullen, 2022).
 Many of these impediments are linked to a lack of information to help further develop and improve entrepreneurial decision-making capabilities.
 Indeed, entrepreneurship scholars are acutely aware of the central role of "strategically actionable knowledge" when undertaking new venture formation (Kimjeon and Davidsson, 2022, p.
 644).
-This research contributes to a lively recent debate within entrepreneurship about the "benefits" and "teachability" or a so-called "scientific" approach towards entrepreneurship by examining whether entrepreneurs can be taught to make better decisions but also whether the use of this approach is associated with superior business performance (Sergeeva et al, 2021; Zellweger and Zenger, 2022; Camuffo et al, 2024)2.
+This research contributes to a lively recent debate within entrepreneurship about the "benefits" and "teachability" or a so-called "scientific" approach towards entrepreneurship by examining whether entrepreneurs can be taught to make better decisions but also whether the use of this approach is associated with superior business performance (Sergeeva et al. 2021; Zellweger and Zenger, 2022; Camuffo et al, 2024)2.
 Our central focus of this particular study is to examine whether there are innovation and productivity enhancement benefits for SMEs who take business advice and what types of advice have the greatest impact on firm performance.

-Virtually every advanced economy has deployed a plethora of business advice programmes designed to assist the creation, growth and development of new and small firms (Wren and Storey, 2002; Cumming and Fischer, 2012; Mole, 2023).
+Virtually every advanced economy has deployed a plethora of business advice programmes designed to assist the creation, growth and development of new and small firms (Wren and Storey, 2002; Cumming and Fischer, 2012).
 Indeed, there is now a vast array of business advice programmes spanning a number of different operational and strategic business support requirements.
 The role of external advice, or so-called "guided preparation" (Chrisman et al, 2005)3, for small and medium-sized enterprises (SMEs) has therefore become a topic of perennial interest within the entrepreneurship research field over the last three decades (Bergman and McMullen, 2022; Mole, 2023).
-On the whole, it has also become something of the "received wisdom" that business advice is efficacious for assisting the growth of SMEs (Cumming and Fischer, 2012; Cumming et al, 2015) despite inconclusive evidence to support this thesis (McKenzie, 2021).
+On the whole, it has also become the received wisdom that business advice is efficacious for assisting the growth of SMEs (Cumming and Fischer, 2012; Cumming et al, 2015) despite inconclusive evidence to support this thesis (McKenzie, 2021).

-Despite this entrenched belief system, the levels of hard empirical evidence to support this supposition remain partial and contested, especially in terms of the impact advice has for all round levels of innovation and productivity growth within assisted firms (Rotger et al, 2012; Mole, 2023).
-While sources of external business advice are universally seen as a
+Despite this entrenched belief system, the levels of hard empirical evidence to support this supposition remain partial and contested, especially in terms of the impact advice has for all round levels of innovation and productivity growth within assisted firms (Rotger et al,